Aarhus: Landmarks

 Aarhus Cathedral (Århus Domkirke) in the centre of Aarhus, is the longest and tallest church in Denmark at 93 m and 96 m in length and height respectively.
 Originally built as a Romanesque basilica in the 13th century, it was rebuilt and enlarged as a Gothic cathedral in the late 15th and early 16th centuries.
 Even though the cathedral stood finished around 1300, it took more than a century to build; the associated cathedral school of Aarhus Katedralskole was already founded in 1195 and ranks as the 44th oldest school in the world.
 Another important and historic landmark in the inner city, is the Church of Our Lady (Vor Frue Kirke) also from the 13th century in Romanesque and Gothic style.
 It is smaller and less impressive, but it was the first cathedral of Aarhus and founded on an even older church constructed in 1060; the oldest stone church in Scandinavia.

-Langelandsgade Kaserne in National Romantic Style from 1889 is the oldest former military barracks left in the country; home to the university Department of Aesthetics and Communication since 1989.
+Langelandsgade Kaserne in National Romantic Style from 1889 is the oldest former military barracks left in the country, now home to the university Department of Aesthetics and Communication since 1989.

 Marselisborg Palace (Marselisborg Slot), designed by Hack Kampmann in Neoclassical and Art Nouveau styles, was donated by the city to Prince Christian and Princess Alexandrine as a wedding present in 1898.
 The Aarhus Custom House (Toldkammeret) from 1898, is said to be Hack Kampmann's finest work.

 Tivoli Friheden (Tivoli Freedom) opened in 1903 and has since been the largest amusement park in the city and a tourist attraction.
 Aarhus Theatre from 1916 in the Art Nouveau style is the largest provincial theatre in Denmark.
 The early buildings of Aarhus University, especially the main building completed in 1932, designed by Kay Fisker, Povl Stegmann and by C.F.
 Møller have gained an international reputation for their contribution to functionalist architecture.
 The City Hall (Aarhus Rådhus) from 1941 with an iconic 60 m tower clad in marble, was designed by Arne Jacobsen and Erik Møller in a modern Functionalist style.

+The Aarhus River was reopened in 2005, after a longtime road cover since 1930.
+The reopening was finished in 2015 and includes a redevelopment of the riverside, which has become a central landmark for the city.

+Recent landmarks across the city includes entire new city districts, such as Aarhus Ø, CeresByen, and Brokvarteret.
+At the Aarhus Ø district, the Lighthouse high-rise housing project from 2023 stands out as the tallest building in Denmark at 143 m (as of 2025).
+Another notable high-rise landmark is the Archouse co-living highrise, also from 2023, in Aarhus N at 94 meters.
+It is not an architectural marvel, but is built on one of the highest points in the city, so it can be seen from afar.